LabKey/labkey-ui-components/packages/domainproperties/README.md

 ### version ???
 *Released*: ???
 * AssayPropertiesPanel for top level assay design properties for create/update
+* move AssayProtocolModel (and related actions) from base to domainproperties

 ### version 0.0.30
 *Released*: 18 August 2019